jiribur/FaceApiDemo/README.md

 9. If test passed you are ready to go.

 10. Go back to Demos folder and select Realtime Crowd Insights.
-11. Be aware about Free Azure Cognitove Face A
+11. Be aware about Free Azure Cognitove Face API limits 20 transaction/minutes